Getting your Trinity Audio player ready...

 Second, Off-grid renewable energy technologies can provide opportunities to improve access to electricity even in remote areas.
 It is estimated that out of Africa’s 1.4 billion people 600 million people are still without electricity and 1 billion have no access to clean cooking energy.

-Third, Off grid-renewable energy will also provide Africa with reliable electricity supply and reduce losses in revenue caused by power outages.
+Third, Off grid-renewable energy will also provide Africa with a reliable electricity supply and reduce losses in revenue caused by power outages.
 Africa’s aspiration to industrialisation will not materialise without a reliable electricity supply.

 Four, Green energy will lower the cost of energy and increase accessibility.
 Solar photovoltaic (PV) module and battery costs are falling making off-grid options cost-competitive for Africa’s expensive and unreliable electricity access.